paritytech/nfts-campaign-runner/README.md

     "apiKey": "<PinataApiKey>",
     "secretApiKey": "<PinataSecretApiKey>"
   },
-  "class": {
+  "collection": {
-    "id": "<collection Id that the NFT instances are being minted in>", "metadata": {
+    "id": "<collection Id that the NFT items are being minted in>", "metadata": {
-      "imageFile": "<Path to the image file that is used for collection metadata>", "videoFile": "<Path to the video file that is used for collection metadata>", "name": "<the value for the name field in class metadata>", "description": "the value for the description field in collection metadata" }
+      "imageFile": "<Path to the image file that is used for collection metadata>", "videoFile": "<Path to the video file that is used for collection metadata>", "name": "<the value for the name field in collection metadata>", "description": "the value for the description field in collection metadata" }
   },
-  "instance": {
+  "item": {
     "data": {
-      "csvFile": "<a csv file that contains the instances data>", "offset": "<the row offset, if not specified it starts from row 0>", "count": "<the number of rows to be used after offset, if not specified it will count up to the last row.>" },
+      "csvFile": "<a csv file that contains the items data>", "offset": "<the row offset, if not specified it starts from row 0>", "count": "<the number of rows to be used after offset, if not specified it will count up to the last row.>" },